Olivia Smith (soccer): Club career

-In 2022, she played for the North Toronto Nitros in League1 Ontario.
+In 2022, Smith played for the North Toronto Nitros in League1 Ontario.
 She made her debut on May 7 against Alliance United.
 In her next match on May 14, she scored her first goal against Simcoe County Rovers FC.
 She scored a brace on May 18 against Electric City FC.
-She scored four goals in a 6-1 victory over BVB IA Waterloo on June 18.
+She scored four goals in a 6–1 victory over BVB IA Waterloo on June 18.
 After the season, she was named Young Player of the Season, Forward of the Year, and won the Golden Boot after leading the league in scoring with 18 goals, while only appearing in 11 games.
 She was also named a league First Team All-Star and U18 All-Star in 2022.